-(Use the contour tutorial for instructions on how to modify the contour plot, I like to add a few more contour lines to better illustrate any gradients).
+Use the contour tutorial for instructions on how to modify the contour plot.
+In some cases, it is useful to add a few more contour lines to better illustrate any gradients.

-Now switch to the velocity map to compare the velocity field to the line intensity; you will probably want to switch back to linear scaling and perhaps change the color map for the velocity display (both done using the buttons below the left panel).
+Now switch to the velocity map (v tab) to compare the velocity field to the line intensity; you will probably want to switch back to linear scaling and perhaps change the color map for the velocity display (both done using the buttons below the left panel).
 If you click the Adjust Image Levels button at the bottom, you can restrict the display to the velocity regions of interest.
 In the case of M82 we would like to restrict the display to levels around the average velocity: